chaturay/serverless-artillery/README.md

 Commands:
   deploy     Deploy a default version of the function that will execute your
              Artillery scripts.
-  run        Run your Artillery script.
-Will prefer a script given by `-s` over
+  invoke     Invoke your function with your Artillery script.
+Will prefer a
-             a `script.[yml|json]` in the current directory over the default script. remove    Remove the function and the associated resources created for or by it. script     Create a local Artillery script so that you can customize it for your specific load requirements.
+             script given by `-s` over a `script.[yml|json]` in the current directory over the default script. remove     Remove the function and the associated resources created for or by it. script     Create a local Artillery script so that you can customize it for your specific load requirements.
 See https://artillery.io for